melinda-z/CI-MS2-MovieQuiz/README.md

 - Right(green) or Wrong answer(red) - indicate the users if they have selected the right or wrong answer.

+- Right/wrong answer audio gives the users the 2D user experience.

+- Options to switch off the sound effect and go back to the home page at any stage of the game.

+- Automaticly direct the user to the end page when the game is finished and shows the final score.

+- Displaying an end image and audio depending on the score achieved.

+- A mute music button is also avaliable in the end page.

-- High Score page navigation - consist with three main buttons which allows the users to save their name and score, play again or go back to the homepage.
+- End page navigation - consist with three main buttons which allows the users to save their name and score, play again or go back to the homepage.

 - High Score indication bar - tells the users how many points in total they have gained.

 - Username Input field - gives the users the options to enter their name and save their score in the local storage.

-- Congratulations Animation - congrates the users for their score and enhance users experience.
+- The save button is only clickable when there is an input value in the input field.

 ### **Features Left to Implement**

 - Displaying relative images in each questions to enhance users visual experience.

+- Playing different audio for different score scenarios.

+- Only one sound button need to be clicked throughout all pages.

 ## **Technologies Used**